hegedus-mark/AdventOfCode2024/README.md

 The idea is to keep each day's solution encapsulated in its own class file to maintain organization and readability.

+## Input Files

+Due to copyright issues, the input files for the Advent of Code challenge cannot be uploaded to this repository.
+However, you can easily download the input files for each day directly from the [Advent of Code website](https://adventofcode.com/2024).
+Once you've obtained the input files, place them in the corresponding `Solutions/DayX/` folder in your local project directory, and you’ll be able to run the solutions using the provided input.

 ## Planned Features

 One of the planned features for this project is a **terminal-based application** that will allow you to easily navigate through the solutions of each day and view the corresponding answers for Part 1 and Part 2.
 This terminal will provide a simple interface to: